ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ```
 </br>

-For the above match, removing vertex '2' and edge '2-3' leaves the graph intact!
+For the above match, removing vertex '2' and edge 'a' leaves the graph intact!

 Another situation that needs care is that a match must not identify a vertex to be deleted and a vertex that needs to be retained (a vertex which overlaps) of `Find` to the same vertex in the host graph.
 In the deletion rule, vertex 1 must be retained and vertex 2 needs to be deleted.
 However, the following match identifies vertices 1 and 2 of the search pattern to the same vertex ("1,2") in the host graph, which is bad!